 This course is a study of human society, its diversity, its nature, structure, and processes including foundations of culture, social interaction, social controls, social change and cross-cultural relations.
 Special emphasis is given to social processes in Micronesia and the Western Pacific.

-An application of sociological principles to contempory society.
-Prerequisite: SO 101 or consent of instructor.
+An application of sociological principles to contemporary society.

 This course is a study of the nature and root causes of social problems.
 Topics include such problems as inequality, crime population, environmental degradation and poverty.
 Students develop skills in critically analyzing their world and understand the causes and solutions to contemporary problems regionally and internationally.